VicentePSalcedo/apollo2/app/README.md

-- display download buttons for the images
 - setup download buttons for each image
 - add total line at the bottom
-- make entries clear on logout
 - add export as xlsx button
-- setup security rules for firestore
-- setup security rules for cloud storage
 - configure app checking
 - make it look pretty